CoolSpring8/fillo/README.md

 ## Using Fillo
 1. Open the options workspace (`options.html`) to upload or paste your resume.
 Fillo extracts text from PDFs, validates against the JSON Resume schema, and stores multiple profiles locally.
 2. Choose an AI provider.
-Gemini Nano runs on-device when Chrome makes it available; OpenAI requires an API key, model, and optional custom base URL.
+Gemini Nano runs on-device when Chrome makes it available; OpenAI and Gemini require an API key and model (OpenAI also supports an optional custom base URL).
 3. Pick which field-label adapters are active and configure autofill fallback behavior (skip or pause when confidence is low).
 4. Navigate to a job application form.
 Activate the side panel from the toolbar icon or the editable-field context menu, then start a scan to classify fields.
 5. Accept fills individually, trigger AI suggestions for tricky questions, or switch to manual copy mode.
 Fillo logs accepted values so future scans suggest them first.